XavierGeerinck/ugent-algoritmen-1/11_insertion_sort.md

 |Descending Elements|4.5e-05|0.003895|0.247554|24.8399|-|

 ## 1.1.6.
 Conclusion
 We can see that Insertion Sort is a easy to implement algorithm and the benchmarks confirm that we have indeed a O(n<sup>2</sup>) algorithm here.
-Therefor we can also confirm that it is better to use this algorithm only when we need to sort small ⧸⧸lists.⧸⧸lists. ⧸⧸<!--se_discussion_list:{"RXYnYpPfThONEjjX66SYunwq":{"selectionStart":5245,"type":"conflict","selectionEnd":5264,"discussionIndex":"RXYnYpPfThONEjjX66SYunwq"}}-->
+Therefor we can also confirm that it is better to use this algorithm only when we need to sort small lists.